NabaviLab/NabaviLab.github.io/about.md

 permalink: /about/
 ---

-Our research interest is on development of novel computational methods, based on statistical machine learning and signal/image processing techniques, to detect and integrate genomics, trancriptomics, and epigenomics (genomics) features.
+Our research interest is on development of novel computational methods, based on statistical machine learning and signal/image processing techniques, to detect and integrate genomics, trancriptomics, and epigenomics (genomics) data.

 ### Research Projects